 So — you’re still smoking?
 What’s it gonna take?
 A selfie of you in a Pantone 448C-colored coffin emblazoned on your favorite brand of smokes?
 In 1965 — a year after then-Surgeon General Dr. Luther Terry averred that smoking causes cancer and, most likely, heart disease — 42 percent of Americans, including the good doctor, smoked cigarettes.
-A 50-year messaging war has been waged since then between Mad Men-style marketing geniuses (backed up by big tobacco law firms) and U.S. government regulators.
+A 50-year messaging war has been waged since then between Mad Men-style marketing geniuses (backed up by big-tobacco law firms) and U.S. government regulators.
 The government was initially near-impotent in trying to fight this war, but over the past half-century it has made great progress.
-Ultimately, we’ve learned habitual smoking (“Is there any other kind?” — thanks to Col. Nathan R. Jessup aka Jack Nicholson) severely harms most bodily systems and causes numerous torturous diseases.
+Ultimately, we’ve learned habitual smoking (“Is there another kind?” — thanks to Col. Nathan R. Jessup aka Jack Nicholson) severely harms most bodily systems and causes numerous torturous diseases.
 And the smoking rate for Americans fell to 15 percent by 2015.

 But why isn’t that rate at zero?
 Sure, it’s extremely painful to quit smoking.
 So is a root canal, but you do it to save your tooth (which is a far cry from your life).
-The drop in the smoking rate over the past two or three generations has largely occurred through convincing young people not to start.
+The drop in the smoking rate over the past two or three generations has occurred largely through convincing young people not to start.
 And that’s where Australia is trying to make real gains.
 The actual cigarette pack has been the last bastion of advertising potential for tobacco companies.
 They were kicked off of television, radio and billboards.
 They’re all but eliminated from magazine, newspaper and internet ads.
 But they were still able to draw your attention with their flashy packaging — at least until December 2012 in Australia.

 And May 2016 in the U.K., Ireland and France.
 Based upon legislative enlightenment and progress in Australia, these governments have followed Oz and found the courage to stand up to Big Tobacco.
-They call it “standardised” (sic) cigarette packaging, and the percentage of the pack devoted to images and warnings is slightly less.
+They call it “standardised” cigarette packaging, and the percentage of the pack devoted to images and warnings is slightly less.
 But the theme is the same: force smokers to view and actually think about the real, obscene effects of smoking on the human body.

 Gross Is Good